NON-STATE ACTORS IN EDUCATION

 State schools

-In Grenada, most schools at primary (six years beginning at age five) and secondary education (five years beginning at age 12) are financed by the state but provided by ‘assisted-private schools.’
-Assisted-private schools are educational institutions managed by non-state actors (in the case of Grenada mainly by denominational organizations) but financed by the state and accounted as ‘public schools’ in the National Education Statistics.
-The state-owned and managed public schools account for 22% in primary education and 37% in secondary education.
-According to the 2002 Education Act (as amended in 2012), education in Grenada is free and compulsory from ages 5 through 16, including grades from primary to upper secondary.
+In Grenada, most schools at primary (six years, beginning at age five) and secondary education (five years, beginning at age 12) are financed by the state and known as ‘assisted-private schools.’
+Assisted-private schools are educational institutions managed by non-state actors (mainly denominational organisations) but financed by the state and viewed as ‘public schools’ by the government.
+State-owned and managed public schools account for 22% of education institutions at primary level and 37% at secondary level.
+According to the 2002 Education Act (as amended in 2012), education in Grenada is free and compulsory from the ages of 5 to 16 (primary to upper secondary level).

 Non-state managed, state schools